 A Reentry Permit has two basic functions:

 - The travel document allows a U.S. permanent resident to reenter the United States after traveling abroad for longer than one year but less than two years.

-- The Reentry Permit can serve as a passport for a U.S. permanent resident if he/she has no passport and cannot obtain it from the country of his/her nationality.
+- It also can serve like a passport for a U.S. permanent resident if he/she has no passport and cannot obtain it from the country of his/her nationality.

 Without a Reentry Permit, a permanent resident that is outside the country for more than a year will most likely be denied reentry into the U.S. on the ground that he/she has abandoned his or her permanent resident status.
 After a one year absence from the United States, a green card is not valid for reentry.
 The permit is intended to prevent this problem.

 Application for Reentry Permit

 To obtain a Reentry Permit, the applicant should file Form I-131, Application for Travel Document.
 You must file Form I-131 while you are physically present in the United States.
 It will generally take at least 90 days for USCIS to approve the request.
 Expedited processing may be available for certain applicants.

 Period of Validity for a Permit